MadSimple/ChinesePostman/README.md

 give the shortest path between 2 and 7 (repeat 2 to 5 and 5 to 7), and
 repeat 6 to 3.

 The duplicate edges now make the graph eulerian.
-The order of each edge traveled is in red.
+The order in which to travel the edges is in red.

 ![eulerian.png](eulerian.png)